Yasunori Mitsuda

-Yasunori Mitsuda (光田 康典, Mitsuda Yasunori) is a Japanese composer, musician, and sound producer.
+Yasunori Mitsuda (光田 康典, Mitsuda Yasunori) is a Japanese composer.
 He is best known for his work in video games, primarily for the Chrono, Xeno, Shadow Hearts, and Inazuma Eleven franchises, among various others.
 Mitsuda began composing music for his own games in high school, later attending a music college in Tokyo.
 While still a student, he was granted an intern position at the game development studio Wolf Team.

 Mitsuda joined Square upon graduation in 1992 and worked there as a sound effects designer for two years before telling Square's vice president Hironobu Sakaguchi he would quit unless he could write music for their games.
 Shortly after, Sakaguchi assigned him to work on the soundtrack for Chrono Trigger (1995), whose music has since been cited as among the best in video games.

 Mitsuda went on to compose for several other games at Square, including Xenogears (1998) and Chrono Cross (1999).
 He left the company and became independent in 1998.
 In 2001, he respectively founded his own music production studio and record company, Procyon Studio and Sleigh Bells.
 Mitsuda has also worked on anime series, films, and television programs.
+He plays piano, guitar, and occasionally the Irish bouzouki at concerts.